By Sarah Brown

 The soul of Rio stretches along its beaches, among the city’s best features and the thought of a lazy day of sunbathing becomes irresistible here.
 The most-visited beaches are Copacabana and Ipanema, popular for their iconic status and nearby abundance of trendy bars and international restaurants.
+However bustling during the day, these areas, especially the beaches, are deserted and unsafe at night.
 For a more secluded retreat, head to Prainha, Joatinga, or Grumari in the west of the city.
 All of them are popular surf spots thanks to the strong, powerful waves there but are also remote getaways for those in the know looking for a quieter, peaceful beach to relax and wind down.

 Rio is home to several great museums and art galleries that make it almost impossible to recommend just one or two.